Deffro/Data-Science-Portfolio/README.md

 Below is a summary of them.

+## :wrench: Fine-Tuning a Pre-trained LLM for Sentiment Classification

+The code is located [here](https://github.com/Deffro/Data-Science-Portfolio/tree/master/Generative%20AI/Fine-Tuning%20a%20Pre-trained%20LLM%20for%20Sentiment%20Classification).

+## Highlights:

+### **1. Task-Specific Model**

+- Use the pre-trained Hugging Face model `juliensimon/reviews-sentiment-analysis`, fine-tuned for sentiment classification.
+- Perform inference on the test set with the base model, achieving an accuracy of 79%.

+### **2. Fine-Tuning the Model**

+- Set Training Arguments: Configure hyperparameters like learning rate, batch size, and number of epochs.
+- Train the Model: Fine-tune the pre-trained model using the Hugging Face `Trainer` API.
+- Evaluation: Test the fine-tuned model, achieving an improved accuracy of 89%.

 ## 📖 How to Create a RAG System Step-by-Step

 The code is located [here](https://github.com/Deffro/Data-Science-Portfolio/tree/master/Generative%20AI/How%20to%20create%20a%20RAG%20system%20step-by-step).